 Food services are available in the café on the first floor of Whitley Hall.
-A Quick Zone Convenience store is located on the first floor of Whitley Hall to purchase snacks, cold beverages, and coffee.
 Vending machines are available in Whitley Hall room 225, the break rooms in Bartlett Hall, and the 3rd floor of the Rosa Parks Library.

 Health Services (Dothan Campus)